Dev49net/buddypress-first-letter-avatar/readme.txt

 * Fixed problem with bbPress avatars

 = 2.2.4 =
-* Added fallback for Polish letters (thanks Micha�!)
+* Added fallback for Polish letters (thanks Michal!)
 * Plugin prepared for translations (contributors are welcome!)

 = 2.2.3 =